-Review of grant conditions
+Review of award conditions

-By signing the award document to accept this COPS Hiring Program grant, your agency agrees to abide by the following grant conditions:
+By signing the award document to accept this COPS Hiring Program award, your agency agrees to abide by the following award conditions:

-1. Grant owner's manual
+1. Award Owner's Manual

-The grantee agrees to comply with the terms and conditions in the 2015 COPS Hiring Program Grant Owner's Manual; COPS Office statute (42 U.S.C. §.
-3796dd, et seq.); the requirements of 2 C.F.R.
-Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101; 48 CFR Part 31 (FAR Part 31) as applicable (governing cost principles and procedures); representations made in the CHP grant application; and all other applicable program requirements, laws, orders, regulations, or circulars.
+The recipient agrees to comply with the terms and conditions in the 2016 CHP Award Owner's Manual; COPS Office statute (42 U.S.C. § 3796dd, et seq.); the requirements of 2 C.F.R.
+Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101; 48 C.F.R.
+Part 31 (FAR Part 31) as applicable (Contract Cost Principles and Procedures); representations made in the CHP award application; and all other applicable program requirements, laws, orders, regulations, or circulars.

-This manual has been designed to inform you of the requirements, laws, regulations, and policies that apply to your grant.
-Your agency will be responsible for the information and rules contained in this manual and for implementing your grant in compliance with the applicable terms, conditions, and regulations.
-More detailed guidance regarding any particular grant requirement or your agency's specific circumstances can be requested through your COPS Office Grant Program Specialist.
+This manual has been designed to inform you of the requirements, laws, regulations, and policies that apply to your award.
+Your agency will be responsible for the information and rules contained in this manual and for implementing your award in compliance with the applicable terms, conditions, and regulations.
+More detailed guidance regarding any particular award requirement or your agency's specific circumstances can be requested through your COPS Office Grant Program Specialist.

-Please read the entire CHP Grant Owner's Manual carefully prior to signing the grant award document.
+Please read the entire CHP Award Owner's Manual carefully prior to signing the award document.
 If you have any questions, please contact your COPS Office Grant Program Specialist.
-When accepting your grant award, you should ensure that the proper reporting and financial systems are in place to satisfy the grant requirements.
+When accepting your award, you should ensure that the proper reporting and financial systems are in place to satisfy the award requirements.